sasdallas/reduceOS/README.md

 ## IMPORTANT
 A third rewrite of the kernel is in progress - you can view it at [this link](https://github.com/sasdallas/Hexahedron)\
 In the meantime, make sure to treat every piece of code in the reduceOS kernel with some heavy grains of salt.
 It won't compile on newer
-GCC versions, is full of junky and unused code, and isn't my best work
+GCC versions, is full of junky and unused code, and is some of my worst work ever

+**This codebase is to be deprecated and abandoned** - please do not use any of the code for your own codebase as it will save you so much time.